CEA-COSMIC/pysap/doc/macos_install.rst

 Homebrew
 --------

-The above listed requirements can be readily installed on Mac OS using |link-to-brew|.
+The above listed requirements can be readily installed on macOS using |link-to-brew|.

 .. |link-to-brew| raw:: html